Trombone Champ: Unflattened

 Working closely with the art team, I oversaw the creation of more than fifty trombones, each balancing visual flair, rarity and humor.
 I also guided the UI/UX direction to ensure every interface, from menus to progression screens, felt grounded in 3D space and part of the Tromboner universe.

 TCU launched in November of 2024 and was recognized among the Most Innovative Apps in Meta's Best of Quest end of year awards.
+The game holds a 4.8★ rating on the Meta Quest Store (381 reviews) and an 83 on Metacritic.
 Since launch, I've continued to lead design and feature development, expanding the game with new content, systems, and rewards that sustain its community and keep the experience evolving.

 year